Our Optometrists in Liverpool & Fayetteville New York

 Dr. Matthew Durkin grew up in the Rochester, NY area where he graduated from Webster High School.
 He graduated magna cum laude from Gannon University and salutatorian from Pennsylvania College of Optometry.
 Dr. Durkin has practiced optometry in Norwich, NY, Albany, NY and Syracuse, NY since 1999.
 We are excited to utilize his expertise in comprehensive medical eye exams, contact lens fitting, children and adult vision care, low vision therapy, and geriatric care.
 He desires to educate and inform patients as he goes through the examination process.

-I obtained my Doctor of Optometry (OD) degree from the University of Montreal School of Optometry, in Canada.
-After graduating in 2016, I had the desire to deepen my knowledge in research and glaucoma.
-I moved to New York to pursue a Combined Residency and Graduate degree at SUNY College of Optometry.
-I obtained my Master in vision science in 2018.
-During my graduate studies, I presented multiple talks and posters in international conferences (ie ARVO, International Perimetric Society) with my advisor Mitchel W. Dul, Jose-Manuel Alonso, and Qasim Zaidi.
-My research focused on psychophysical abnormalities in early stages of glaucoma.
-During my clinical training, I had the opportunity to precept students in primary care, low vision, and glaucoma clinic; through this experience, I discovered my passion for teaching.
-Currently I work at a private practice in Upstate New York.
-I have a heart for eye care mission works; I believe that my proficiency in English, French, and Mandarin will be useful in caring for the marginalized population.
+Dr. Yang obtained her Doctor of Optometry (OD) degree from the University of Montreal School of Optometry, in Canada.
+After graduating in 2016, She had the desire to deepen her knowledge in research and glaucoma.
+She moved to New York to pursue a Combined Residency and Graduate degree at SUNY College of Optometry.
+She obtained her Master in Vision Science in 2018.
+During her graduate studies, she presented multiple talks and posters in international conferences (ie ARVO, International Perimetric Society) with her advisor Mitchel W. Dul, Jose-Manuel Alonso, and Qasim Zaidi.
+Her research focused on psychophysical abnormalities in early stages of glaucoma.
+During her clinical training, she had the opportunity to precept students in primary care, low vision, and glaucoma clinic; through this experience, she discovered her passion for teaching.
+She has a heart for eye care mission works; she believes that her proficiency in English, French, and Mandarin will be useful in caring for the marginalized population.